Malingering: Modern period

-Agnes Torres was the first subject of an in-depth discussion of transgender identity in sociology, published by Harold Garfinkel in 1967.
-In the 1950s, Torres feigned symptoms and lied about almost every aspect of her medical history.
+Agnes was the first subject of an in-depth discussion of transgender identity in sociology, published by Harold Garfinkel in 1967.
+In the 1950s, Agnes feigned symptoms and lied about almost every aspect of her medical history.
 Garfinkel concluded that fearing she would be denied access to sexual reassignment surgery, she had avoided every aspect of her case which would have indicated gender dysphoria and hidden the fact that she had taken hormone therapy.
 Physicians observing her feminine appearance therefore concluded she had testicular feminization syndrome, which legitimized her request for the surgery.

+Types

+Classifying malingering behaviour into different categories allows for an easier assessment of possible deception, as created by Robert Resnick.